- Copywriting is the art of selling through writing.

 - Find great deals, two great ideas

-- The real secret to find great deals when flipping
+- The real secret to finding great deals when flipping

 - Find great deals in half the time.
 Two shortcuts for real estate investing.